1975 Cricket World Cup final

-The 1975 Cricket World Cup Final was a One Day International cricket match played at Lord's, London on 21 June 1975 to determine the winner of the 1975 Cricket World Cup.
-It was the second time that the West Indies and Australia had met in the tournament after playing against each other in the group stage.
+The 1975 Cricket World Cup Final was a One Day International cricket match played at Lord's, London, on 21 June 1975 to determine the winner of the 1975 Cricket World Cup.
+It was the second time that the West Indies and Australia had met in the tournament, after playing against each other in the group stage.
 The West Indies won the match by 17 runs to claim their first title.

 Road to the final

 West Indies

 West Indies qualified for the knockouts with a first-place finish in Group B. The team won all three of their matches against Australia, Pakistan and Sri Lanka.
-Then in the semi final against New Zealand, the opposition opened brilliantly, but when Glenn Turner fell, the wickets tumbled the West Indies scored the required 158 to reach the final.
+Then in the semi-final against New Zealand, the opposition opened brilliantly, but when Glenn Turner fell, the wickets tumbled the West Indies scored the required 158 to reach the final.

 Australia

 Australia made it through to the knockouts in second place with their only loss being against the West Indies.
-But they did defeat Pakistan and Sri Lanka to take on England in the semi final.
+But they did defeat Pakistan and Sri Lanka to take on England in the semi-final.
 Gary Gilmour took six wickets in the English innings to help them through to the final.

 Final

 Summary

-The first Cricket World Cup final was played on 21 June (Midsummer of that year), a sunny day, in front of a capacity crowd of 26,765.
+The first final was played on 21 June (Midsummer of that year), a sunny day, in front of a capacity crowd of 26,765.
 Australia won the toss and invited the West Indies to bat, hoping to make use of ideal bowling conditions.
 The first moment of drama came when opener Roy Fredericks was dismissed hit wicket; he hooked a bouncer from Dennis Lillee for six, but in his follow-through lost his balance and knocked the bails off the stumps.
 Australia were on top at 50/3 when West Indian captain Clive Lloyd came to the crease in partnership with veteran Rohan Kanhai.
 The pair swung the match in the West Indies' favour by putting on 149 for the fourth wicket.
-Kanhai played the anchor role – not scoring for 11 overs – while Lloyd took on the Australian bowling attack, surviving a dropped catch on 26 to score a memorable century off 82 balls with 12 fours and 2 sixes and was dismissed shortly afterwards for 102.
-Kanhai, in what would be his farewell from international cricket, scored an invaluable 55, and solid contributions from Keith Boyce and Bernard Julien helped the West Indies close their innings at 291/8.
-Burly left-arm seamer Gary Gilmour was the pick of the Australian bowlers with 5/48, backing up his amazing semi-final performance.
+Kanhai played the anchor role – not scoring for 11 overs – while Lloyd took on the Australian bowling attack, surviving a dropped catch on 26 to score a century off 82 balls with 12 fours and two sixes, being dismissed shortly afterwards for 102.
+Kanhai, in what would be his farewell from international cricket, scored an invaluable 55.
+Solid contributions from Keith Boyce and Bernard Julien helped the West Indies close their innings at 291/8.
+Burly left-arm seamer Gary Gilmour was the pick of the Australian bowlers with 5/48, backing up his strong semi-final performance.